-The retail precinct's short-term commercial success remains dependent on identifying, attracting and securing a commercially viable tenancy mix through executed leases and subleases.
-Funding for the retail leasing agent's payments and any associated tenant incentives are incorporated into the project's budget.
+The retail precinct's short-term commercial success remains dependent on identifying, attracting and securing a commercially viable tenancy mix through executed leases and sub-leases.
+Funding for the retail leasing agent's payments and any associated tenant incentives is incorporated into the project's budget.